Jitses/FinalMinorProject/process.md

 - Organised all the battle data
 - Made the sunburst
 - Made the bootstrap menu that changes the sunburst accordingly

+# 19-6-2018
+- Made a legend for the map
+- Fixed sunburst scrolling bug